functionless/nodejs-closure-serializer/README.md

 * Removed: Pulumi Logging support
 * Change: `serialize` function support replacement of runtime data to be serialized on top of avoiding serialization
 * Change: [Do not serialize functions and constructors that are not invoked](https://github.com/functionless/nodejs-closure-serializer/pull/8)
+* Change: Anonymous functions can be injected at runtime through the serialize callback.

 ## Forked from